ynput/ayon-documentation/website/docs/addon_flame_artist.md

 :::warning
 Autodesk Flame as some internal logic to compute retiming that can be extracted out of the software.
-AYON publisher rely on the logic from [FlameTimewarpML](https://github.com/talosh/flameTimewarpML) plugin to interpolate and gather the retiming.
+AYON publisher relies on the logic from [FlameTimewarpML](https://github.com/talosh/flameTimewarpML) plugin to interpolate and gather the retiming.
 It works fine for most of the cases, but some limitations around speed-based timewarps and unusual curves are known.
 :::

 ## Loading Products